Barbara Jean Buckley

 Buckley, B.J.
 (February, 2008).
 Moral Winter.
 Invited plenary speaker at the 13th Annual Ethel Johns Research Day, Vancouver, BC.

 Employment History* Assistant Professor (tenure track) with Thompson Rivers University (TRU) School of Nursing.
-Barbara Jean has had many years of clinical practice experience in several areas of nursing including: clinical ethics, acute medical, cardiac, ER, maternal and child nursing, daycare surgery, and burns.
+Barbara Jean has had many years of both clinical practice experience and research in several areas of nursing including: clinical ethics, acute medical, cardiac, ER, burns, maternal and child nursing, daycare surgery, rural health, substance misuse and addictions.

 Courses TaughtTeaching Experience